 The DS 3 E-TENSE's near-200-mile range is good, and while it won’t quite match that in daily use, it’s much better than style-focused rivals like the MINI Electric

 |Range||Battery size||Wallbox charge time||Rapid charge time|

 |212 miles||50kWh||7hrs 45mins (7.4kW, 0-100%)||30mins (50kW, 10-80%)|

 Despite the combustion-engined DS 3 getting a range of petrol and diesel options, if you go for this E-TENSE electric version, there's only one size of battery on offer.
 That’s no bad thing, however, as unlike some of its more city-focused rivals, the car's relatively large 50kWh unit is good for up to 199 miles of driving on a charge.
 The official figure was initially 199 miles, but tweaks to cars produced since November 2021 have boosted this to 212 miles.

 It’s pretty efficient, too, and with the ability to rapid charge at up to 100kW from public points, you can replenish the battery to full in a little over half an hour.
 It’s worth noting, however, that this is exactly the same setup that's found in the Citroen e-C4, Peugeot e-2008 and Vauxhall Mokka-e, so your options are wide-ranging depending on the kind of car you’re after.

 DS 3 Crossback E-TENSE range

-No matter which trim level you opt for – the DS 3 is available in three of the petrol car’s four specifications – there's just that one 50kWh battery on offer.
+No matter which trim level you go for (the DS 3 is available in three of the petrol car’s four specifications) there's just the one 50kWh battery on offer.
 DS claims a driving range of around 200 miles in official testing, although in our experience 150 to 160 miles is perhaps more realistic.

 While that’s a long way off a Kia e-Niro or Hyundai Kona Electric's real-world range, it’s considerably more than you’ll get out of a MINI Electric or Honda e.
 Furthermore, flicking the DS 3 into ‘Eco’ mode (which limits power to around 80bhp) should eke out an extra few miles of range.